nickbrandt/GitLab/doc/user/project/clusters/kubernetes_pod_logs.md

 ## Usage

-Pod logs can be found in two ways, you must have permission to view logs.
+To access pod logs, you must have the right [permissions](../../permissions.md#project-members-permissions).

+You can access them in two ways.

 ### From the project sidebar